 The cast really were incredibly engaging and kept James mesmerised for the duration of the show.

-The young cygnets are training for their Swan Display, which is near christmas.
+They young cygnets are training for their Swan Display, which is near Christmas.
 Their Swan Display is a test of how good they can be at pretending to be Swans.

 The show ends with the Swan display.

 Why its so perfect for parents

 It can be an anxious time as a parent trying out new places to take your children.
 When they’re newborn you want to know where you might be able to feed and change them at a moments notice.